 MAP; 1950, n.d.
 (OS 24).
 A map of Taiwan, and a map of the Philippines showing mission stations of the Church of Christ in China denomination.

 POSTERS; 1938, n.d.
 (PC 29).
 Evangelistic and instructive posters.
-Sixteen color posters ranging in size from 15-1/4" x 21-1/4" to 29-3/4" x 42-1/2".
+Seventeen color posters ranging in size from 15-1/4" x 21-1/4" to 29-3/4" x 42-1/2".
 The posters illustrate either a particular Bible passage or principle as the basis for an evangelistic talk, including the Parable of the Sower and the Parable of the Good Shepherd, and one illustrating the two roads to Heaven and Hell.
-All are in Chinese, except for one in Thai and the other in Tamil; 1938, n.d.
+All are in Chinese, except for one in Thai and the other in Tamil.
+Two below that are more extensively described were translated by Robert Carlson.

 SKETCH BOOK OF CHINESE CHARACTERS; n.d.
 (OS 24).
 Sketch book of Chinese characters used in teaching.